Nicolas Bouzou: Positions

 In 2017, he published Le travail est l’avenir de l’homme, within which he discusses the fear of unemployment induced by the arrival of robots and artificial intelligence.
 For Nicolas Bouzou, this is an unavoidable fear, which was already present, for example, at the beginning of the 19th century, when British textile workers destroyed looms.
 According to him, labor will not disappear, it will mutate.
 He states:

 “The most robotized countries, such as Denmark, Germany and South Korea, are also the closest to achieving full employment.”

 In Septembre 2017, he approved President Emmanuel Macron’s policy, notably with the reform of the French labor code, which, according to him, will be able to reduce mass unemployment if it is associated with a very significant effort in terms of vocational training: “There is no point in allowing companies to create jobs if people are not able to occupy them.”
 He also supports the government's pension reforms: “It is clear that [the reform] is redistributive: the losers are the high income earners, the winners are the precarious ones.
 It’s a left-wing reform!
 But to say that, you have to know how to read and be honest.”

 In June 2019, he stated that the hospitals of the future “will need to be run by bold entrepreneurs, rather than prudent managers.”
 He also predicts the same year that “in 2019, we will suffer a violent stock market crash.
 It’s almost certain, the probability is close to 100%.”

 He advocates for the reduction of public spending, the number of civil servants, and taxes for businesses and the wealthy.
 In particular, he suggests abolishing the solidarity tax on wealth and increasing very significantly the IRPP [Personal Income Tax] deductions linked to investments in small and medium-sized enterprises (SMEs).

 In 2022, it was revealed that Nicolas Bouzou was paid 10 000 eur to produce a report supporting Uber's expansion in France, in 2016.

 Media presence

 Nicolas Bouzou is a regular contributor to Le Figaro, Les Échos, the Financial Times (UK) and Le Temps (Geneva) (3).
 He is an editorial writer for L'Express for which he publishes a weekly column.

 From 2011 to 2013, he appeared in Canal+'s La Matinale with Maïtena Biraben and Ariane Massenet.
 Between 2013 and 2014, he intervened in Team Toussaint with Bruce Toussaint.

 He regularly appears in the programs C dans l'air on France 5, 28 minutes on Arte, / 24H Pujadas LCI, L'Info du vrai on Canal+, 19H Ruth Elkrief on BFMTV, Les décodeurs de l'éco on BFM Business, on Radio Classique in Accords / désaccords (18) with Guillaume Durand.

-For Le Figaro, Nicolas Bouzou is part of “this handful of guest economists” on TV “for a few years now” “whenever we are looking for an expert.
-For the clarity with which he expresses his arguments, his ease in simplifying even the most complicated subjects.”
+According to Le Figaro, Nicolas Bouzou is a regular guest economist on television programs requiring commentary.
+The publication notes the style of his arguments and his method of explaining complex subjects.